Domestic Students (NZ Citizens/Residents)

 NZ Certificate in Aeronautical Engineering(Level 3)

-Our NZQA approved, 36-week, Level 3 Certificate in Aeronautical Engineering, is a pre-requisite qualification to then apply for an apprenticeship with Air New Zealand Engineering & Maintenance and other general aviation industry employers including Christchurch Engine Centre, Defence Force, Rocket Lab, Dawn Aerospace, Salus Aviation, Hamilton Jet & Mission Aviation Fellowship.
+Our NZQA approved, 36-week, Level 3 Certificate in Aeronautical Engineering, is a pre-requisite qualification to then apply for an apprenticeship with Air New Zealand Engineering & Maintenance and other general aviation industry employers including Christchurch Engine Centre, Defence Force, Rocket Lab, Dawn Aerospace, Salus Aviation, Mt Hutt Aviation, Hamilton Jet & Mission Aviation Fellowship.

-Course Fees 2024 TBC (approx $10,500.00 plus course related costs.
-Eligibility Fees Free/Studylink
+Course Fees 2026 TBC (2025 Fees $11,248 plus (approx $500.00 course related costs) Eligibility Fees Free/Studylink

 Mandatory prerequisite